-I’ve been meaning to visit the Osun-Osogbo Grove for a while now.
+I’ve been meaning to visit Osun Osogbo Grove for a while now.
 When I visited Erin Ijesha, Ikogosi and Arinta Waterfalls about two years ago, the grove had been part of the original itinerary.
 I left it out then due to logistic issues.
 I had also missed opportunities to go with Unravelling Nigeria and Diusor, but this past weekend, the trip finally happened.

 The journey wasn’t so bad.
 The roads were but the driver drove carefully and the car was quite comfortable.
 I suffered from motion sickness for nearly half of it and I was very glad when we arrived at Osogbo about 4hours later.

-There were bikes waiting outside the park when I arrived.
-I asked one of the riders to take me to the grove but he didn’t seem to know where it was.
+There were bikes waiting outside the park when we arrived.
+We asked one of the riders to take us to the grove but he didn’t seem to know where it was.
 When I asked if he knew where the Osun-Osogbo festival takes place, he said he did and off we went.

 The ride was quite short (about 10 minutes or less).
-The rider dropped me off at the entrance of the grove and I made my way to pay the entrance fee to begin my tour.
+The rider dropped us off at the entrance of the grove and we made our way to pay the entrance fee to begin the tour.

 A little about the Osun Osogbo Grove…

 Osun-Osogbo Sacred Grove is a sacred forest along the banks of the Osun River in Osun State.
 Listed in 2005, it is one of two UNESCO World Heritage Sites in Nigeria.

 Most of what we see in the grove today is attributed to the Austrian artist, Sussane Wenger (Adunni Olorisa) and her followers.
 In the 1950s, she moved with her husband to Nigeria when he was offered a position at the University of Ibadan.